danmia/pcapdaemon/README.md

         "timeout": 15
     }

  * node - node name to capture on (exact match) Use either node or nodere but not both and one is required.
+Keyword: "any" matches any host
  * nodere - node regex to capture on.
 Use either node or nodere but not both and one is required.
  * interface - an array of interfaces to dump on.
 (Must supply either interface or alias but not both)
  * alias - an array of interface aliases to dump on.
 (Must supply either interface or alias but not both)